esrlabs/chipmunk-docs/book/src/01_usage/dlt.md

 ![](../images/import_dlt.gif)

-The columns can be configured by right-clicking in one of the column titles.
+The columns can be configured by right-clicking in one of the column titles or hover over one of the column titles and left-click the `...`.
 Then you can filter out columns and adjust colors.

 ![](../images/dlt_columns.gif)